Welcome to Osprey Class

 RE Learning Challenges

-Can I identify different types of biblical text using technical terms?
+Can I identify different types of biblical texts?

-Can I identify Christian ideas about God using theological terms?
+Can I explain Christian ideas of God using theological terms?

-How do Christians put their beliefs into practice in worship?
+Can I show how Christians put their beliefs into practice?

 Reading for 30 mins a day at least 4 times a week.